Easy Potato Pancakes

 Crispy Spiced Potato Pancakes

-Add some more butter and oil then slide the pancake back into the pan.
-Don’t worry if it comes apart a bit — just use a spatula to press it back together then cook until the second side is golden brown.
+Add more butter and oil to the pan, then slide the pancake back in.
+Don’t worry if it loses its shape a little.
+Just use a spatula to gently press it back together.
+Cook until the second side is golden brown and crispy, and you are ready to enjoy!

 • PREP